This is a list of foods rich in B vitamins, iron, and zinc. Read on to find out which ones they are.

 8. Spinach

 Spinach contains vitamins K, A, C, and the pigments lutein and zeaxanthin.
 Vitamin K is considered best for memory, as it participates in the synthesis of fats, which are important for the construction and functioning of cells.
-Vitamins A and C help the brain function better, fight inflammation, and benefit the immune system.
+Vitamins A and C improve brain performance, fight inflammation, and benefit the immune system.

-Lutein and zeaxanthin play an important role in good vision and, therefore, visual memory.
-And if zeaxanthin is already contained in the retina of the eye, then lutein can come to us only from the outside, along with food of plant origin.
+Zeaxanthin and lutein are critical for good vision and, therefore, visual memory.
+And if the retina of the eye already contains zeaxanthin, then lutein can come to us only from the outside, along with food of plant origin.

 Spinach contains the largest amount of lutein of any edible plant.
 It is best to use the vegetable in salads – it retains its maximum properties when fresh – and chop the daily rate there – about 100-150 grams of the product.